 What you won’t have is that spark.
 That je ne sais quoi that makes you jump out of bed in the morning.
 That passion that spreads through people like wildfire.

 Brand rebels attract people who want things to be different.
-People who have had bad experiences or untrustworthy relationships with industry competitors, or who just crave a company that is authentic, a company with ingenuity.
+People who have experienced one sided or untrustworthy relationships with industry competitors, or who just crave a company that is authentic, a company with ingenuity.

 Because of this, brand rebels find themselves naturally surrounded with people who think the same way, believe the same things and stand by the same values.

 They attract employees and customers who just dig their vibe, resulting in deeper connections.
-They create tribes and people who have tribes are happier, more engaged people.
+They create a community around them of people who they trust, and it’s proven that people who belong to a community are happier, more engaged humans.

 So the Pinterest quotes really are true—your vibe attracts your tribe.

-For those of you who are ready to shake up the status quo in your industry and show people that you are the kind of business that makes a difference, there are five steps to becoming a brand rebel.
+For those of you who are ready to shake up the status quo in your industry and show people that you are ready to become the type of business that can make a difference, here are five steps to take to become a brand rebel.

-But rebels, I’m telling you, the effort and time you take to differentiate your company, to become worthy of a tribe, a company with values who stands up and defines their industry in a different way—well that is something worthy of screaming freeeeeeeeeedommmm.
+But, battle scarred rebels, I’m telling you, the effort and time you take to differentiate your company, to become worthy of a community, to be a company with values that stands up and defines their industry in a different way—a company that changes the world.
+Well, that is something worthy of screaming freeeeeeeeeedommmm.